dovecot/documentation/docs/core/config/namespaces.md

 }
 ```

 The `separator=/` allows the INBOX to have child mailboxes.
-Otherwise with
+Otherwise, with
 `separator=.` it wouldn't be possible to know if "INBOX.foo" means INBOX's
 "foo" child or the root "foo" mailbox in "INBOX." compatibility namespace.
 With
 `separator=/` the difference is clear with "INBOX/foo" vs. "INBOX.foo".